Best Short-term Business Loans in April 2025

 Small business term loans

 Unlike a business line of credit, which lets you access funds as they’re needed, small business term loans work more like a traditional installment loan.
-With this type of financing scenario, you’ll receive the full loan amount in one lump sum and will be responsible for making regular repayments on that amount until it’s paid off in full.
+With this type of financing scenario, you’ll receive the full loan amount in one lump sum and be responsible for making regular repayments on that amount until it’s paid back in full.

 Invoice factoring